TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* **Execution** - the aggressor is taken to the floor.

 * **Leg Sweep** - in a standing position, sweep the aggressor's leg with your feet, using the aggressor's arm as a lever.
+* **Hip Throw** - used when the aggressor is moving towards or pushing you.
+It makes use of the a aggressor's forward momentum to throw them off balance by grabbing them, lifting them, and throwing them over your shoulder.
 # Counters
 ### Strikes
-* **Move** - move away from the impact of the strike.
-Prefer to move away if possible.
+* **Move** - move away from the impact of the strike.  *Prefer to move away if possible*.
 * **Block** - block the strike with your arms.
-Make sure to protect your target spots (head, soft tissue, fleshy parts of the extremities)
+Make sure to protect your target spots (head, soft tissue, fleshy parts of the extremities).
+Deflect the attack with fleshy portions of your body as needed.
 * **Strike** - execute another strike to counter an aggressor's strike.
+Alternatively, perform a throw to off-balance the enemy.

+* After moving away, or blocking, try to move to a more advantageous position.

 ### Chokes and Holds
 * **Clear the airway** - the first movement to counter a choke is to clear the airway to be able to breathe.
 	* Use distractions on the aggressor by striking them.
 	* Soften the hold to loosen it.
+	* Apply pressure to the aggressor's fingers or hand to get them to loosen their grip.
+	* Strike the enemy off balance.
 * **Tuck the chin** - tuck your chin inside to prevent reapplication of the choke.
-* Once the hold has been released, aim to counter attack -- usually by throwing the enemy of balance.
+* Once the hold has been released, aim to counter attack -- usually by throwing the enemy of balance or striking them .

 # Manipulation
 ## Unarmed
+* **Pain Compliance** - the initiation of pain to gain compliance on the part of the subject
+* **Distractor Techniques** - a strike or kick to a pressure point to get the subject to loosen his grip.
+	* Strike the joint to manipulate the joint more easier.
+Full force is not required.
+	* Distract the subject
+	* Redirect movement of the subject or break him down.
+This allows you to control their direction.
+	* Knock a subject off balance with a kick to the thigh or a knee strike.
+* **Joint Manipulation** - initiates pain compliance, applying the principles of off-balancing for better control.
+	* Target the joints and apply pressure to them.
+		* Apply direction in which the joint will not bend.
+		* Apply pressure up to the point where the joint stops naturally in its range of movement.
+Continued pressure will break the joint.
+	* **Wristlock** - joint manipulation where the wrist is rotated beyond its natural ability to twist.
+		* Execute when someone tries to grab you or to initiate control of someone.
+		* Apply slowly to gain compliance.
+		* A wristlock can also be used to throw someone off balance since they are forced to rotate.
+		* **Come Along** - in addition to a wrist lock, apply pressure on the elbow.

+	* **Takedown** - sed to bring the subject to the floor to gain further control.
+		* A come along wrist cuff can be used as a precursor to a takedown by pulling the target by their wrist.
+After taking them down, apply pressure to the target's back and put their hands at the center of their backs.

+	* **Ambar Takedown** - a joint manipulation in which pressure is applied on a locked elbow or above the joint.
+Apply slowly to gain compliance.
+		* The arm is used as a lever to topple the opponent and apply pain on the elbow.

+	* **Escort Position** - used, when necessary, to transport a subject from one location to another.
+Grab the aggressor's arm and hand.
+		* Hand should be in the armpit, on the brachial plexus tie for enhanced pain compliance.
+		* A takedown can be executed from this position by rotating the wrist in such a way the subject from bending their elbow

 ## Armed
+* Used to counter opponents grabbing the weapon.
+The goal is to both retain the weapon, apply pain compliance, and (if needed) gain distance from the enemy.
+* *Weapon grabs can be countered* by rotating the muzzle of the weapon against the opponent and slashing downwards.
+We may additionally step back to double the distance.
+	* If the aggressor pushes, use their momentum to throw them off balance.
+	* Another way to do this is to throw the aggressor off balance by pivoting your hips (and by proxy the weapon) or by sweeping them off balance.

+* *Blocks* can be made using the rifle itself.
+	* Prefer to hold the small of the stock of the weapon.
+	* Block by thrusting the weapon out firmly, with elbows still bent.
+This absorbs the impact.
+	* Do not hit with the rifle, use the rifle as a barrier.
+	* Blocks can be
+		* High - for attacks from high to low
+		* Low - for attacks from low to high
+		* Mid - for attacks against a linear direction.
+		* Left / Right - against slashes in the perpendicular direction.

 # Bayonets
 * Keep movements of the bayonet blade within a box, shoulder width across from the neck down to the waistline. *Any wider, and the aggressor can block.*